Corporate Governance

 Board of Directors

-In fiscal 2022, the Board of Directors met 12 times.
+In fiscal 2023, the Board of Directors met 11 times.
 The attendance rate was 100%.

 Nomination and Remuneration Advisory Committee

-Fuyo Lease has set up the Nomination and Remuneration Advisory Committee as a voluntary advisory body of the Board of Directors to ensure objectivity and independence in the process of determining nomination of officers, remuneration, etc. The members and Chairperson of the Committee are non-Executive Directors.
-The Committee deliberates on the nomination of candidates for appointment as Directors or Audit and Supervisory Board members or removal thereof, remuneration for Directors, succession plans for President & CEO, and the analysis and evaluation of overall effectiveness of the Board of Directors.
+Fuyo Lease has set up the Nomination and Remuneration Advisory Committee as a voluntary advisory body of the Board of Directors to ensure objectivity and independence in the process of determining nomination of officers, remuneration, etc. The members and Chair of the Committee are non-Executive Directors.
+The Committee deliberates on the nomination of candidates for appointment as Directors or Audit & Supervisory Board Members or removal thereof, remuneration for Directors, succession plans for President & CEO, and the analysis and evaluation of overall effectiveness of the Board of Directors.
 The Committee then reports its findings to the Board of Directors.
 The content of such findings is determined based on the consent of all members present at the meeting, or when such consent may not be obtained, on the consent of a majority of the members present at the meeting.

-In fiscal 2022, the Nomination and Remuneration Advisory Committee met 5 times.
+In fiscal 2023, the Nomination and Remuneration Advisory Committee met 5 times.
 The attendance rate was 100%.

 Audit & Supervisory Board

-In fiscal 2022, the Audit & Supervisory Board met 13 times.
+In fiscal 2023, the Audit & Supervisory Board met 14 times.
 The attendance rate was 100%.

-Attendance at Board and Committee meetings (attendance in FY 2022 by board members, as of June 23, 2023)
+Attendance at Board and Committee meetings (attendance in FY 2023 by board members, as of June 21, 2024)

 Name Position Attendance at Board and Committee meetings